timothyhull/100daysofcode/days/_49/README.md

 ### :notebook: 12/2/21

-- Measuring application performance is refered to as "profiling."
+- Measuring application performance is referred to as "profiling."
 - To profile Python applications, use the built-in `cProfile` module at the Linux CLI:

 ```bash